Amical vs Windows Voice Access

 Pick Windows Voice Access if…

-Pick Voice Access if you rely on its accessibility-first design to control your whole computer by voice, navigate the UI hands-free, and want a feature that ships built into Windows with no extra install.
+Pick Voice Access if you specifically need its accessibility-first design to control your whole computer by voice, navigate the UI hands-free, or rely on its command grammar for keyboard replacement.

 Feature comparison